 2. Cantilevered wall

-A cantilevered retaining wall is a reinforced retaining wall from the steel bars running through the concrete, sometimes called a masonry retaining wall.
+A cantilevered retaining wall is a reinforced wall from the steel bars running through the concrete, sometimes called a masonry retaining wall.
 These walls use a retaining wall affixed to a slab foundation that goes under the soil with support of an “L” shape.
 The weight of the above soil helps to hold the slab down so that the wall cannot tip forward.
 This wall style is favored for its strength.

 Read Also: Pool Fence Ideas